vyaskruti89/JavaScriptFundamentals2019/examples/webpack/WebpackTutorial.md

 ![It works!](../../docs/img/webpack-starting-alert.png)

-This requires that we organize our file structure a certain way and we must name our files _index.js_ for the input file and _main.js_ for output file like this:
+Right now, we must organize our file structure in a certain way.
+We must have an _index.js_ for the input file and _main.js_ for output file like this:

 ```
 > dist